JoannePyo/Chat/README.md

 ## Conclusion

-Thank you for exploring **chatWith**!
+Thank you for exploring **chatWithU**!
 We designed this application to provide you with a seamless and enjoyable chatting experience.
 From user-friendly features to efficient communication tools, our goal is to enhance your conversations and help you connect with friends and colleagues effortlessly.

-Whether you're sharing moments, exchanging files, or simply catching up, **chatWith** is here to support your communication needs.
+Whether you're sharing moments, exchanging files, or simply catching up, **chatWithU** is here to support your communication needs.
 We hope you enjoy using the website and look forward to your feedback and suggestions for future improvements.

 Happy chatting!